cca/libraries_wagtail/docs/readme.md

 - Pick an app or feature to work on & checkout a logically-named branch based on the `dev` branch
   - `iss##` for work related to an issue is a fine naming convention
 - Start up the local development environment, `./docs/dev.fish up`
-- If model or database changes happen, run `makemigrations -n short_name`
+- If model or database changes happen, run `python manage.py makemigrations -n short_name`
   - Try to _always_ name migrations so it's possible infer what it's doing from the filename
-  - Combine multiple migrations for the same feature/issue _before pushing to the remote repo_ with `squashmigrations app_name first_number last_number`
+  - Combine multiple migrations for the same feature/issue _before pushing to the remote repo_ with `python manage.py squashmigrations app_name first_number last_number`
   - It is recommended to indicate that a commit requires running migrations, e.g. by appending `(MIGRATE)` to the end of the first line of the commit message
 - Feel free to `git push origin $BRANCH` to save intermediary changes to the remote repo
 - Once a feature is complete, checkout `dev` & `git merge $BRANCH` into it
-- Push the dev branch to a staging instance `git push && git tag lib-ep-$NUM && git push --tags` then test it at libraries-libep.cca.edu
+- Push the dev branch to a staging instance `./docs/release` then test it
 - Merge tested code into the main branch, `git checkout main` & `git merge dev`
 - Write release notes in the CHANGELOG.md and check if any of this documentation needs to be updated
-- Push changes to production, `git tag release-$NUM && git push && git push --tags`
+- Push changes to production, `./docs/release prod`

-See deployment.md for more details on deploying to remote instances like staging and production.
+See [deployment.md](./deployment.md) for more details on deploying to remote instances like staging and production.

 ### Frontend Development

-If you are working on frontend (JS, CSS via SCSS) files with a local Wagtail, the fastest way to get your changes on the running site is to run a `pnpx gulp watch` task on your host laptop in a parallel process to the usuall development (skaffold) tools.
+If you are working on frontend (JS, CSS via SCSS) files with a local Wagtail, the fastest way to get your changes on the running site is to run a `pnpx gulp watch` task on your host laptop in a parallel process to the usual development (skaffold) tools.
 Gulp will see you make changes to source files, which triggers a build, gulp builds files directly into the static files directory where Wagtail serves them from, and Skaffold notices the new static files and copies them to the running kubernetes pod without restarting or rebuilding anything.

 Due to our two-step build process in the Dockerfile, the application pod does not have node available so you cannot actually compile the static files on it, e.g. by running a shell on the pod and then running gulp.